-While polycystic ovary syndrome cannot be cured, it can usually be effectively treated.
-When left untreated there is an increased risk of high cholesterol levels, diabetes, cardiovascular disease and endometrial cancer.
+While PCOS cannot be cured, it can usually be effectively treated.
+When left untreated there is an increased risk of high cholesterol levels, type 2 diabetes, cardiovascular disease and endometrial cancer.

 Signs and symptoms

-There are a number of symptoms of polycystic ovary syndrome which vary in nature and severity from woman to woman.
+There are a number of symptoms of PCOS which vary in nature and severity from woman to woman.
 These include:

 - Irregular periods